grafana/writers-toolkit/docs/sources/write/reuse-content/reuse-directories/index.md

 Only a Grafana Labs employee can perform the following task.
 {{< /admonition >}}

-Before Hugo performs a build, [_Hugo module mounts_](https://gohugo.io/hugo-modules/configuration/#module-configuration-mounts) mount a source directory at a destination directory.
+Before Hugo performs a build, it reads the [_Hugo module mounts_](https://gohugo.io/hugo-modules/configuration/#module-configuration-mounts) configuration to construct a virtual filesystem.
+Each mount mounts a source directory at a destination directory within that filesystem.
 You can use Hugo mounts to reuse a whole directory of content in another part of the published technical documentation.

 ## Before you begin